F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 The 2003 San Marino Grand Prix

 Ferrari was determined to stand against the challenge posed by not one but two teams.
 The McLarens and the Williams team both appeared strong on pace and reliability.
 Ferrari was confident about changing the outcome.
-Just when things appeared in place with the Ferrari of Michael at the pole and the second Ferrari at third place, there was something unexpected that happened in the Schumacher family.
+Just when at San Marino things appeared in place with Michael's Ferrari at pole and the second one at P3, there was something unexpected that happened in the Schumacher family.
 Michael and Ralf Schumacher’s mother passed away hours before the race.
 Both the brothers flew back home for the last rites.

 Both decided to join back and race despite the turn of events.
 Interestingly, it was both the brothers at the front row.
 Ralf was in second place and was the one to get ahead at the start of the race.

 Ralf led the race until the first pitstop, and then the positions changed.
 Michael got ahead of the Williams, and later Raikkonen took the second spot.
 All looked fine for a third-place finish for Ralf when Barrichello upped the ante to pass him.
 Ralf made a mistake and the Brazilian in the second Ferrari stormed past.
 And that’s how the race ended with Schumacher leading Raikkonen, Barrichello and Ralf.